Sheffield Park Reopening Information and FAQs

 In the car park you will also find our tea trailer, open from 11.30am to 4pm, serving barista coffee, refreshments and sandwiches daily.

-The shop will be open daily from Monday 22nd June for plants, pots, gifts and souvenirs.
+The shop is open daily June for plants, pots, gifts and souvenirs.

 All outlets can only accept card payments at this time.

 The Coach House tearoom is closed.
 The wider parkland with walks running down to the River Ouse remains open dawn to dusk.

 Please read through our Frequently Asked Questions below, if you require further information please email us at firstname.lastname@example.org

 We look forward to seeing you again soon

 During this pre-booking phase, we have relaxed our dog rules for the garden, and you may bring your dog in any time slot as long as they remain on a lead for the duration of the visit.